 A new opportunity in the music education market: intelligent instruments

 Intelligent music instruments are the trend in the industry.
 First, this follows the government’s guide of “Artificial Intelligence + education”, which encourages to the conversion of AI technology to the education industry to compensate for the limits of teachers in the current system.
 Secondly, intelligent musical instruments could ease the stress of high expenditure on instrument consumption and classes.
 For example, one high-end intelligent piano costs 7,000 RMB, which could teach you the entry-level knowledge about playing the piano.
 If you buy a middle-end traditional piano (5,000 RMB), attend training class (200 RMB/class) and have a personal tutor to monitor your practice (50 RMB/hour), in total that is more than 10,000 RMB.
 Thirdly, intelligent instruments could guarantee a systemic and standard training process.
 This avoids the problem brought by changing teachers.
-The final benefit of an intelligent instrument is that it could monitor your daily practice at any time, which save the money for hiring a personal tutor.
+The final benefit of an intelligent instrument is that it could monitor your daily practice at any time, which saves the money for hiring a personal tutor.

 Popular intelligent instruments in the market: piano, guitar, ukulele

-There are three popular intelligent music instruments in the market already: piano, guitar and ukulele, coincidently are the three top instruments in the education industry.
-The main principle of this kind of instruments is that the LED lights on it are linked to an APP on tablet and mobile phone.
+There are three popular intelligent music instruments in the market already: piano, guitar, and ukulele, coincidently are the three top instruments in the education industry.
+The main principle of this kind of instruments is that the LED lights on it are linked to an APP on tablets and mobile phones.
 Students can follow the movement of those lights to play.
 The ONE is the most mature brand for intelligent piano, whose spokesman is Lang Lang.
 “Learning piano with your family” is also their selling point.
 Popular and Populele are designed by a technology company based in Beijing and were awarded the iF Industrie Forum Design in 2017.
 The target market for intelligent music instrument is still limited for entry-level education, while this is already a huge market for development.

 “Side-products” of music instrument education: instrument maintenance, second-hand sales, electric teaching material, personal tutor, music competition

 There is also great potential for those “side-products” of music instrument education: product maintenance, second-hand sales, teaching material, personal tutor and music competition.
 Maintenance service is a long-term business for musical instrument sales and education.
 For example, for the guitar market, even the in-store staff is not professional about the maintenance knowledge of strings.
 As for the second-hand market, from the Baidu index, it can tell that this market has expanded dramatically since 2015.
 This indicates a huge market for imported second-hand pianos, especially for high-end ones.
-Along with the development of intelligent music instruments, electric teaching materials is also the trend in education market.
+Along with the development of intelligent music instruments, electric teaching materials is also the trend in the education market.
 Tier-1 cities have already started programs for testing the performance of electric teaching material.
-For those kids who use traditional pianos, they would still hire personal tutors to monitor their daily practice if budget allows.
+For those kids who use traditional pianos, they would still hire personal tutors to monitor their daily practice if the budget allows.
 This market is at least twice larger than a formal teacher.
 For example, a kid will only attend piano class 1-2 times/week, but he/she needs to practice 3-4 times/week.
-Music competition is getting popular and paid more attention to the market in recent years, including local ones and national wide ones.
+The music competition is getting popular and paid more attention to the market in recent years, including local ones and national wide ones.
 This is a chance for kids/players to present their skills, to prove their talent or add experience on their CV.
-This is a marketing channel for more exposure rate and high-level reputation.
+This is a marketing channel for more exposure rates and high-level reputation.
 Brands could sponsor the competitions financially and provide free products as gifts.